Applications will be accepted through DICAS – North Carolina – Meredith College – Individualized Supervised Practice Pathway.

 - Plan to complete the Dietetic Internship (DI) within 2 years of the start date

-- Be prepared to come to Meredith’s campus to attend a seven-ten day orientation program the summer of your first year.
-(All travel, hotel and other expenses will be paid by the intern).
+- Be prepared to come to Meredith’s campus to attend a five day orientation program the summer of your first year.
+(All travel, hotel and other expenses will be paid by the student).

 - Be prepared to take an on-line, three credit hour class in the first Fall and in the first Spring semesters